zach-zabetakis/DQC/data/README.md

 `(T) stat_to` - multiply FROM the previous stat and add/subtract TO this one

 `(U) multiplier` - stat multiplier used for calculation (null if not used)

+`(V) persist` - does this spell have a persisting effect beyond this turn?

 ## Weapon